ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 What To Do With Namespaces
 """"""""""""""""""""""""""
 The directory structure follows the namespaces.
-We have defined a *top* and a *nested* namespace and the directory structure follows in kind.
+We have defined an uppermost *ska* namespace and require all projects providing specfic ska functionality do the same.
+We have also defined a *nested* namespace and the directory structure follows in kind.
 This allows code to be grouped together easily by namespace.
 Also the installation assumes this structure.
 Therefore headers are included using their full namespaces.
 This avoids pollution of the install tree.

-.. warning:: we have not decided yet whether all projects should have a top-level SKA namespace

 Headers
 """""""